-One of the most contentious issues in a divorce is child support.
-In fact, it is often the one thing that stands between a settlement and a trial.
+One of the most contentious issues in a divorce and often the one thing that stands between a settlement and a trial is child support.
 There are parents who will fight for custody just to avoid paying it.
 It has nothing to do with the best interests of the children.
 It has to do with what’s best for them.

 In Idaho, the courts determine child support by income and custody.
 The parent who does not have primary custody will usually have an order to pay support to the other parent.
 This is to contribute to the custodial parent’s ability to take care of their children.
 It is based on the notion that when the parties were together, they shared the costs of raising the children.
 Once the parents separate, one parent often cares for the kids by themselves.

-Idaho, like most other states, has a formula for calculating child support.
+Like most other states, Idaho court has a formula for calculating child support.
 This avoids the difficult and sometimes messy arguments that arise when parties are trying to figure out the support.
 The guidelines take into account:

 What is “Income” for Child Support Purposes?

-Parties sometimes argue over what is to be considered income for child support purposes.
-One party may earn bonuses or commissions and not want this income to be counted toward the support.
+Sometimes being the topic of argument, both parties need to know the definition of what “income” really is, for child support purposes.
 Another party may argue that they are paying for the child’s health insurance and should get a credit for that.

 The court and the guidelines take into account special expenses when calculating support.
 For example, if one parent is paying for the child’s healthcare or daycare, they will get credit for this.
 The guidelines allow for deductions for these types of expenses.